Daily Routine For The Newly Sober

 I am always here to provide positive encouragement and support whenever you need it.
 Reach out anytime you are struggling or just need a reminder of how strong and capable you are.
 You have the power within you to create the life you want in sobriety.

 Trust the process, lean on your support system, and most importantly, believe in yourself.
 You've got this shit!
 I wish you all the best on your continued journey to health and happiness.
-Keep going - you are worth it!
+Keep going.
+You are worth it!

 Don’t forget to grab your free daily sobriety checklist & reflection worksheets!!